junjun-yan/ST-PINN/README.md

 1. TensorFlow == 1.15.x
 2. Numpy == 1.21.x

-Note that the L-BFGS-B optimizer supported by tf.contrib is deprecated in TF 2.X
+Note that the L-BFGS-B optimizer supported by `tf.contrib` is deprecated in TF 2.X, if you want run code in TF 2.X, you can install the TensorFlow Probability (TFP) Package and follow the official tutorial [tensorflow / probability](https://github.com/tensorflow/probability), the L-BFGS-B is packaging in `tfp.optimizer.lbfgs_minimize`

 ### Dataset